green-striped-gecko/dartR/README.md

 Importing and Analysing DArT type snp and silicodart data

-Currently the installation of the package might not run smoothly as it requires additional bioconductor and github package.
+Currently the installation of the package might not run smoothly, as it requires additional bioconductor and github packages that need to be installed.
-A that always seems to work is copy paste the script below into your R-console.
-If you are lucky it simply installs all packages:
+To install the packages and all dependencies copy paste the script below into your R-console.
+(If you are lucky it simply installs all packages without any errro message and you are done):

 ```install.packages("devtools")```